Tito-Olisakwe/Museum/README.md

 Detailed & Game Systems Design

 **Scope**In the first iteration of the VR museum, the focus is on an exhibition celebrating four African women and one of their most significant contributions to the tech industry.
 The priority will be user-friendly navigation and interaction with exhibits, ensuring an engaging and seamless experience.
-The timeline for completion of this iteration is set for November 24, 2024.
+The timeline for completion of this iteration is set for March 28, 2025.

 #### **Assets**